kevinrfoster/ecob2000_lab7/README.md

 ### Kevin R Foster, the Colin Powell School at the City College of New York, CUNY

-### Fall 2021
+### Fall 2022

-For this lab, we will estimate a variety of models to try to predict if a person got vaxx (same data as last week).
-Compare logit with OLS in terms of prediction and set up the variables to be ready to expand into other models (next week).
+This is Part 1 of a 2-part series.
+Part 1 will estimate OLS and logit models; Part 2 will estimate fancier machine learning models.

+We will use ATUS data, which combines demographic info with details about how people spent their time each day.

+Part of the challenge of this estimation is that many time-use decisions can be modeled as having 2 segments: 1 does the person spend any time at all on the activity; 2 how much time (if greater than zero)?
+In later econometrics classes you will learn techniques about putting those together but for now we’ll experiment.

+The steps below are a bit more complex, because we’ll be structuring the data into a format that lots of different models can all use.

+For this week, choose a time use variable to model: options are minutes of time spent caring for household members; caring for non-household members; on education; on eating and drinking; on government service or civic obligations; on household chores; on supervising household services; on personal care (sleeping, washing, etc); on the phone; on professional services (bank, legal, veterinary, paid childcare); on consumer purchasing; on religious activity; on socializing or relaxing (including TV and computer); on sports or exercise (either doing or watching); on travel; on volunteer activities; or time spent working (including searching for a job).

+Carefully look at summary stats, especially for subgroups if those are important.
+Pick a particular subgroup of people to consider, and explain why they’re interesting.
+Estimate a variety of models to predict both whether the person spends time on an activity (both OLS and logit models) and then how much.
+Compare logit with OLS for each stage, in terms of predictive accuracy.

 And give me some better output, it’s time to stop dumping all your output into one file but instead get thoughtful about presenting results.

 Form your lab group.

-First decide on how you’re defining your subgroup (all adults or 12+?
+Decide on how you’re defining your subgroup then find some basic statistics.
-Within certain age?
-Other?) then find some basic statistics – what fraction are not vaxxed?
-(Later go back to look at simple stats for subgroups to see if there are sharp differences.)
 Explain what you’re doing with NA.
-You did this last week (along with defining `vaxx`) so check back.
-You might do the same or choose to improve.

-Run several different types of models to explain vaccination rates with some explanatory variables, `vaxx ~ TBIRTH_YEAR + EEDUC + MS + RRACE + RHISPANIC + GENID_DESCRIBE + REGION`.
-Compare the confusion matrix for linear model and logit.
+Run several different types of models to explain time use with some explanatory variables.
+For instance if you were looking at time spent on sports, you might start with
+`any_time_sports <- (dat_ATUS$ACT_SPORTS > 0)` then models of type
+`any_time_sports ~ AGE + SEX + RACE + HISPAN + MARST + EDUC` .
+Compare
+the confusion matrix for linear model and logit.
 Look at subgroups to see if there are particular groups where the models are more confused.
 Look at the tradeoff of false positive vs false negative.
 Are there explanatory variables (features) that are consistently of little predictive value?
 Can you find better ones?

 Are these X-variables exogenous?
 As you add more, think about causality.